c0d3m4st4/PiXploitHost/README.md

 **31/03/2018**

 - New icons, no more skulls for every option :)
-- Removed update blocker.
+- Removed update blocker for 4.05.
 Not needed, xvortex hen does it.

 **26/03/2018**